genestack/user-tutorials/source/tutorials/Getting_started/organising-your-research.rst

 There is no single, standard, commonly accepted file format for storing and exchanging genomic sequence and features: sequence can be stored in FASTA, EMBL or GenBank formats.
-Genomic features (introns, exons, etc.) can for example be represented via GFF or GTF files.
+Genomic features (introns, exons, etc.) can, for example, be represented via GFF or GTF files.
 Each of these formats themselves have flavours, versions, occasionally suffering from incompatibilities and conflicts.
 In Genestack you no longer have to worry or know about file formats